-Shelley’s first book, Trouble Don’t Last, was published in 2002 and received the Scott O’Dell Award for Historical Fiction.
-All of the Above and The Seventh Most Important Thing are ALA Notable Books.
-All six of Shelley’s books have appeared on numerous state reading award lists.
+Shelley’s first book, Trouble Don’t Last, was published in 2002 and received the prestigious Scott O’Dell Award for Historical Fiction.
+All of the Above and The Seventh Most Important Thing were named American Library Association Notable Books.
+Her newest novel is Things Seen From Above (February 2020).
+Shelley’s books have appeared on numerous state reading award lists and received other honors.

 As an author, Shelley is committed to bringing history to life for readers in engaging and compelling ways.
 Since childhood, she has written stories with diverse characters and voices because she believes in the possibilities of books to build bridges and start conversations.
-Frequently, her novels feature themes of personal courage and overcoming adversity in unexpected and surprising ways.
+Frequently, her novels feature themes of personal courage and overcoming adversity.

-Today, Shelley lives in the beautiful Cuyahoga Valley National Park in Ohio with her British husband, Mike, and their shelter cat named Charlie.
-When Shelley isn’t writing or visiting schools, Shelley and Mike love to travel the world in search of new stories and adventures.
+Today, Shelley lives in Ohio’s beautiful Cuyahoga Valley National Park with her British husband, Mike, and their two shelter cats named Charlie and Lola.
+When Shelley isn’t writing or visiting schools, she loves to travel the world with Mike in search of new stories and adventures.